evanwporter/ribbon-synapse/raphael.md

 We can start at the file [`RibbonSynapse_v4.m`](https://github.com/evanwporter/cochlea-nerve/blob/769ac0d265121edeef3496b53732817e2f28ef66/IHC/RibbonSynapse_v4.m#L66).

+Find out how channel open prob is done.

 ## Ribbon Synapse

 This class models the structure of the ribbon synapse.
 This class does two things: